Vienna by Water

 What is a little unusual is that it is via the River Danube.

-However the road connections between the two are still not particularly direct or built-out.
-The train connections within Vienna are still being redeveloped.
-And the distance between the two is a little bit short to be dealing with getting out to airports and then dealing with the check-ins and boarding hassles.
+However the road connections between the two are still not particularly direct or built-out and the distance between the two cities is a little bit short to be dealing with travel to and from airports with the check-ins and boarding hassles.

 The Danube has long been popular with river cruises.
 In fact, the journey from higher up the Danube at Passau and further down to Budapest is a fixed staple of holiday company brochures.